Network Security in 2022: Threats, Tools, and Best Practices

 By providing a cyber awareness training program, organizations can educate employees about cybersecurity fundamentals, the organization’s compliance obligations, and security policies such as the requirement for strong passwords.
 Employees who are aware and understand the consequences to the organization of a breach can become an active partner in network security efforts.

-- Read our blog post on network security websites you can use in your education and training efforts
+Related content: Read our guide to network security websites you can use in your education and training efforts

 Backup Data and Test Recovery Procedures